Nil-0107/dt-reflection-tree/README.md

 ## Notes

-- This project is deterministic by design; if you want to extend it with probabilistic or LLM-driven behavior, keep the decision-tree contract intact so the system remains testable and auditable.
+- This project is deterministic by design;
+-